dojo/docs/dojox/mobile/FlippableView.rst

 Usage
 =====

-Basic usage is the same as for `dojox.mobile.View <dojox/mobile/View>`_.
+Basic usage is the same as for :ref:`dojox.mobile.View <dojox/mobile/View>`.
 Flipping will be performed in the order you place FlippableViews in a page.

 ========
 Examples